Ecotrust/madrona/docs/installation.rst

 .. note::

-    While you can install the python dependencies globally, we highly recommend :ref:`creating a virtual environment<virtualenv>` and running these commands from within the activated virtualenv.
-    This will allow you to isolate the python dependencies from other projects on the same server.
+    While you can install the python dependencies globally, we highly recommend creating a *virtual environment*.
+Running these commands from within a `virtualenv` will allow you to isolate the python dependencies from other projects on the same server. :ref:`Read more<virtualenv>`.

 Start by navigating to an appropriate base directory and creating a virtual python environment.
 You can skip this step if installing the python libraries globally::

-    virtualenv madrona-env
+    virtualenv --system-site-packages madrona-env
     cd madrona-env
     source bin/activate